AbdullahAlKhafajiDev/Single-File-Form-Generator/html_generator/README.md

 ## Config -> HTML

-The following json config will be rendered into the picture.
+The following json config will be rendered into the following picture.

 ```json
 {